Getting a mortgage with a CCJ?

-The longer you leave applying for a mortgage after a CCJ the more likely you are to be accepted, depending on your circumstances.
-You are also likely to get a better rate.
+The longer you leave applying for a mortgage after a CCJ the more likely you are to be accepted (depending on your circumstances).
+This will also make it more likely to get a better rate.
 The longer ago the CCJ was, the less it will be taken into account in your application.
 CCJ’s will stay on your credit report for six years once satisfied after this they will disappear from your report so potential lenders will not be able to see that you had a CCJ.

 It is important to access your credit report so that you can ensure the all of the details are correct, if your creditors have not updated their system then it may still appear as an unsatisfied CCJ, and if you have satisfied the CCJ you stand a better chance at being accepted if your credit report shows this.

 CCJ’s are not the only thing that may affect your eligibility for a mortgage.
 Lenders will also take into account any current debt that you have and whether or not your outgoings are too high.
 If the lender thinks there may be a chance that you could default, then they are less likely to approve your mortgage application.
 When you go through your initial fact find with a specialist broker, they will get an idea of which lenders you may be eligible for which will save you being declined by lenders whose criteria you do not meet.
 This information will help stop any negative searches on your credit report, which will also make it harder for you to secure a mortgage.